infinum/wordpress-handbook/How we do it in WordPress/Rebasing Intro.md

 You should see a commit message in the editor that you've set in the `.gitconfig` settings.

-You can quit (in nano it's cmd x, and in vim it's ctrl q if I'm not mistaken).
+You can quit (Cmd-X in Nano, Ctrl-Q in Vim if I'm not mistaken).

 Now the interactive rebase process has begun.
 If you have a conflict it will tell you which file is in the conflicted state.
 Fix the conflict and write